abnore/BlackBox/README.md

 # BlackBox

-**BlackBox** is a fast, minimal logging library for C — inspired by aircraft flight recorders: log everything.
+**BlackBox** is a fast, minimal logging library for C.
+Name is inspired by aircraft flight recorders, logging everything.

 > [!NOTE]
 > Built and tested exclusively on **macOS (POSIX)**.